New Melle, Missouri: History

 New Melle was platted ca. 1850.
-The community was named after Melle, Germany, the former home of a share of the first settlers.
+The community was named after Melle, Germany, the former home of a share of the first settlers, who came in 1839.
+The city's first Lutheran church, St. Paul Lutheran Church, was established in 1844.
 A post office called New Melle has been in operation since 1850.
 New Melle incorporated as a city in 1978.

 The Meier General Store and St. Paul's Church are listed on the National Register of Historic Places.